Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Dynamical weak universality

 As in \cite{STzX}, our proof of dynamical convergence relies on the invariance of both the truncated Gibbs measure and the limiting Gibbs measure under their corresponding flows.
-We first state the result on almost sure global well-posedness of the equation \eqref{fNLWw} and invariance of the truncated Gibbs measure $\vec \nu_N$ as defined in \eqref{vec_nuN} under the flow of \eqref{fNLWw}, which is in the same spirit as Lemma~\ref{LEM:GWP4}.
-For a proof, we refer the readers to \cite[Lemma 9.3]{OOTol1}.
+We first state the result on almost sure global well-posedness of the equation \eqref{fNLWw} and invariance of the truncated Gibbs measure $\vec \nu_N = \nu_N \otimes \mu_0$ (see \eqref{Gibbs_nuN} and \eqref{gauss2}) under the flow of \eqref{fNLWw}, which is in the same spirit as Lemma~\ref{LEM:GWP4}.
+For a proof, we refer the readers to \cite[Proposition~5.1]{ORTz} and \cite[Lemma~9.3]{OOTol1}.